So you’ve been sitting in front of your laptop for three hours and you still have no idea what to send your email subscribers?

 But when you do send out those rare, promotion-only emails:

 - If you are doing a big sale with multiple emails being sent out, make an option for subscribers to opt out of the sales emails so they don’t get annoyed.
 I know you can do this with ConvertKit and MailerLite.

 - Be honest and tell people your results from the item.
 You should never be pushing something you haven’t tried yourself and think is awesome!

 Apart from that I really am no expert in promotional emails (yet) just because I hate sending them so much.
-But Carly has just released a course about affiliate marketing and there is an incredible section in there about selling in emails authentically.
+But Chelsea has just released a course about affiliate marketing and there is an incredible section in there about selling in emails authentically.

 The first promotion email I sent since reading that course made four sales!!!
 I know that doesn’t sound like loads but remember my email list is only like 800 people and the best response I had got before that was 10 unsubscribes so her method really works!!!

-Phew I think that’s email marketing covered, but there’s still time for a few FAQs…
+Phew, I think that’s email marketing covered, but there’s still time for a few FAQs…

 Yes!
 Even if you only have one subscriber they don’t know that!
 Plus, no offense, but your emails will probably suck in the beginning so start practicing asap.

 WHY CAN’T I/ SHOULD I SET UP AN RSS FEED AS MY EMAIL NEWSLETTER?

 An RSS feed is when you set up an email service provider to just send out your latest blog posts.